Ludwigsburg porcelain: History

 Until the 18th century, porcelain had to be imported into Europe from East Asia and was thus rare on the continent.
 The first European hard-paste porcelain factory was that making Meissen porcelain from 1710, followed by Vienna porcelain in 1718, the Höchst Porcelain Manufactory in 1746, Fürstenberg and Nymphenburg in 1747, Berlin in 1751, and then the Frankenthal factory in 1755.
-France and England at the same time saw the foundations of the workshops at Chantilly in 1725, the Sèvres factory in 1738, and London's Chelsea porcelain factory in 1743.
+France and England at the same time saw the foundations of the workshops at Chantilly in 1725, the Vincennes factory in 1738, and London's Chelsea porcelain factory in 1743.

 Attempts at producing porcelain in Ludwigsburg had been made since 1724 under Eberhard Louis, Duke of Württemberg.
 Ludwigsburg was a poor site for a porcelain manufactory, as it was not located near abundant woodland or clay deposits.
 Transportation of materials was difficult and therefore expensive.
 From 1751 on, Charles Eugene also attempted to make porcelain at Ludwigsburg but was unsuccessful.
 Then in January 1759, he hired Joseph Jakob Ringler, who had worked at Vienna, Höchst, Strasbourg, Frankenthal, and Nymphenburg, to direct Ludwigsburg's porcelain factory.
 Within months, Ringler was in charge of 35 employees.
 Among them was Gottlieb Friedrich Riedel, a modeller who had worked at Meissen, Frankenthal, and Höchst, and Johann Wilhelm Beyer, better known for his later work as a sculptor in Vienna.

 Although the porcelain manufactory was not profitable and relied on Charles Eugene's patronage, by the early 1760s it produced a large variety of high quality porcelain wares based on the duke's tastes.
 Most of the dancer figurines were modelled by Joseph Nees, from 1760 to 1763, and are notable for their capturing the movement of a dance.
 Its most successful period was between about 1764 and 1775, having its best success in Holland.
 By the 1790s the factory was seriously in decline.
-After the dukes became Kings of Württemberg on the dissolution of the Holy Roman Empire in 1805, the official name of the factory changed to Herzoglich-Königliche Porzellan-Manufaktur Ludwigsburg ("Ducal/Royal porcelain factory Ludwigsburg").
-It had never been profitable, and later dukes lost interest and resented the expense until it was closed in 1824, after attempts to find a buyer had failed.
+After the dukes became Kings of Württemberg on the dissolution of the Holy Roman Empire in 1806, the official name of the factory changed to Herzoglich-Königliche Porzellan-Manufaktur Ludwigsburg ("Ducal/Royal porcelain factory Ludwigsburg").
+It had never been profitable, and later rulers lost interest and resented the expense until it was closed in 1824, after attempts to find a buyer had failed.
 The moulds, recipes, and books were archived when the manufactory closed.
 The period was a difficult one financially for many German factories.